atlarge-research/AIP/docs/datasets/README.md

    ![img2.png](images/img2.png)

-3. Add 3 new folders one for semantic scholar, one for mag and one for aminer data sources, adding the date into the folder name is optional, but it should look like this:
+3. Add three new folders.
+One for Semantic Scholar, one for MAG, and one for Aminer.
+Adding the data to the folder is optional, but if you do it should look like this:

    ![img.png](images/img.png)